Military Radio Field Day 2019 After Action Report

 With the great WX at 5010 feet AMSL, everything remained outside the tents/hootches.

-The little alarm clock is essential for making our pre-planned Comm Windows with HQ and buddies.
+WWV and the little alarm clock are essential for making our pre-planned Comm Windows with HQ and buddies.
 Too many distractions in camp!

 Here is the rare TRC-88 on Upper Sideband and the CW TRC-77 awaiting its turn for the antenna.
 AN/TRC-88